 Most owner-operators know that you must invoice for payment after truck drivers deliver a load.
 Frequently, invoices are paid in a time frame accepted by the industry, such as 30, 40, 60, or 90 days.
 Unfortunately, waiting months for these invoices to be paid can be difficult, particularly if your company is struggling with cash flow or you need the money for living and business operating expenses.

-Freight factoring can address issues with cash flow by allowing the trucking company to get the funds for their outstanding invoices almost immediately.
+Freight factoring can address issues with cash flow by allowing the trucking company to get the funds for its outstanding invoices almost immediately.

 Freight factoring follows a relatively standard process that includes the following steps: